zimmski/tavor/doc/complete-example.md

 ## <a name="test-execution"></a>Test execution

-Since all components have been defined and the test set has been generated we can execute single key-driven files via the executor.
+Since all components have been defined and the test set has been generated we can execute single keyword-driven files via the executor.

 ```bash
 go run executor.go testset/fba58bb35d28010b61c8004fadcb88a3